The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/13-production-deployment.md

 ### The `.env.template` Pattern

 `.env` is gitignored — so how do teammates know which variables to set?
+What would happen if they set `PG_HOST` instead of `PGHOST`?

-The answer is `.env.template`: a committed file with all the variable names and empty (or example) values.
+The solution is `.env.template`: a committed file with all the variable names and empty (or example) values.

 {% code title="server/.env.template" %}
 ```